 Salalah is the capital of Dhofar province and has been long associated with the production and trade of frankincense.
 This aromatic resin of the native boswellia sacra tree has been prized for centuries for its medicinal and fragrant properties.
 Several sites around Salalah were important to the incense trade that began flourishing between the Middle East, Mediterranean, India and China around the 4th century BC.
 For that reason, they are collectively designated a UNESCO World Heritage Site called The Land of Frankincense.
 After lunch on board you’ll have a choice of two included sightseeing tours showcasing different aspects of it.
 Both tours conclude at the Haffa souk, but begin as follows:

 Khor Rori & East Salalah begins with a visit to the pretty white fishing village of Taqah, famous for the dried sardines produced here.
-Visit Taqah Castle, the former governor’s residence that is filled with art and household artifacts reflecting the traditional Omani way of life.
+We will make a photo stop at Taqah Castle, the former governor’s residence that is filled with art and household artifacts reflecting the traditional Omani way of life, and visit Taqah Beach.
 From here you’ll visit the ancient ruins of Sumhuram, also known as Khor Rori, the name of the freshwater lagoon that was Sumhuram’s vital link to the sea.
 The ruins here include smooth limestone blocks that once lined the city’s gate, fort, well, and storage rooms.